kevintrankt/smart-mirror-readme/README.md

 8. Verify your installation by running the following command in the terminal.
 If everything worked perfectly, you should now have a functioning Smart Mirror!
 You can test logging into each account by typing numbers associated to the user and pressing space to logout.

 The following steps will cover how to integrate facial recognition with OpenCV and voice control with Amazon Alexa with the Smart Mirror.
+These steps are optional if you do not meet the hardware requirements.

 8. TODO: Add OpenCV README
 9. TODO: Add Amazon Alexa README